BertrandToulas/my-apps-downloader/README.md

 What it says on the tin!
 The script automatically downloads a list of setup files for a variety of programs/apps.
 By default, the files will all be downloaded to an "installers" folder on your desktop.

+Please note: Don't attempt to run the program multiple times in a row.
+Some sites might block you temporarily for exceeding the bandwidth limit!

 ## How to use

 2 ways: